-You may be tempted to save time by skipping steps 1-5 and immediately begin writing your lesson plans, but that will cost you more time and limit the effectiveness of curriculum.
+You may be tempted to save time by skipping steps 1–5 and immediately begin writing your lesson plans, but that will cost you more time and limit the effectiveness of curriculum.
 Those first five steps will help you map out the learning journey and destination.
-You're not supposed to do everything on this checklist.
-Think of the downloadable doc as a menu of the different formats, features, models, and sequences that you might consider as you develop curriculum.
+You’re not supposed to do everything on this checklist—think of it as a menu of different formats, features, models, and sequences that you might consider as you develop curriculum.

-If some of the terms are unfamiliar (we're dealing with an unnatural discourse, after all), look them up in The Glossary of Education Reform or ask your fellow Edutopians for more information in the comments below this post.
+If some of the terms are unfamiliar (we’re dealing with an unnatural discourse, after all), look them up in The Glossary of Education Reform.